Deep Time Detour

 - Stunning examples of the animals that emerged in Colorado After the Asteroid that led to the rise of mammals

-Touchable displays and surrounding wall art creates an immersive experience for visitors.
+Touchable displays and surrounding wall art create an immersive experience for visitors.
 Interpretive signage informs and aims to evoke exclamations!
 From hands-on displays to share-worthy photo ops, every step is designed to fire up the imagination.

 Entrance